ljunggren/boozang-docs/README.md

 **Setting up a new regular expression**

-To set up a new regular expression, simply click new and add in the necessary fields.
+To set up a new regular expression, click new and add in the necessary fields.
 The Field mapping will determine which form labels to look for when trying to match data.
 Use the OR sign ("|") to separate several fields.

 ![autofill](images/autofill.png)